NEXT >>

 by Public User

-On America This Week, Walter Kern and Matt Taibbi discussed 60 minutes‘ edit/collage of the Kamala Harris interview.
+On America This Week, Walter Kern and Matt Taibbi discussed the 60 minutes‘ edit/collage of the Kamala Harris interview.

 Walter declared the 60 minutes television format is dead because it required the good faith of the audience and the integrity of the network okay and the producers and the editors